 No additional air conditioning (i.e. window mounted units) may be installed.

-Please notify the University Heights office when you will be gone for an extended period of time.
+Please notify the University Heights Office when you will be gone for an extended period of time.
 You will need to provide a shoebox in which your mail can be held, or fill out a temporary forwarding address card.
-Please notify the newspaper to suspend delivery if you plan to be gone, or have a friend pick your paper up.
+Please notify the newspaper to suspend delivery if you plan to be gone, or have a friend pick up your paper.
 Be sure to turn off the alarm setting on your clocks, as ringing alarm clocks are a nuisance to neighbors.
 Make sure the air conditioning is shut off during the summer or the heat is turned down to 60 degrees during the winter.
 Check all electrical appliances to be certain that they are unplugged or turned off (except refrigerator and stove).
 Close blinds and curtains.

 *Remember that rent is due on the first of the month even when you are on break or vacation.

 Social gatherings are encouraged as long as these gatherings do not become too loud and disruptive.
 Stereos, radios and televisions are to be kept at minimum volumes so that neighbors will not be disturbed.
 Remember that alcohol is not allowed at University Heights, regardless of age, as the buildings sit on State Property.
 Residents are responsible for the behavior of their guests on University Heights property.

 University Heights has an activity room available to residents.
 Please check with the University Heights Office for reservation of this room.